 This fieldwork experience involves working under site supervision in a mental health facility, a human services agency, or in any setting where psychology principles can be applied.
 The course instructor must give prior approval for any fieldwork experience.
 Students will meet biweekly to discuss their experiences.
-Students complete 45 hours in the field for each academic credit.
-3 credits (but can be taken for fewer or more credits)
+Students complete 45 hours in the field for each academic credit (45 internship hours/1 credit hour).
+3 credits but may be taken for fewer or more credits with department approval.